mine-man3000/macOS-Dragonair/README.md

 ### **These steps are **required** for proper functioning.**

 1. If you haven't already, flash your Chromebook with [MrChromebox's UEFI firmware](https://mrchromebox.tech) via his scripts.
 To complete this process, you must turn off write protection either by using a SuzyQable  or temporarily removing the battery, with latter being less cumbersome.
 2. Setup your EFI folder using the [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/).
-Use [Laptop Kaby Lake & Amber Lake Y](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#starting-point) for your `config.plist`.
+Use [Laptop Coffee Lake Plus & Comet Lake](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#acpi) for your `config.plist`.
 3. Re-visit this guide when you're done setting up your EFI.
 There are a few things we need to tweak to ensure our Chromebook works with macOS.
 Skipping these steps will result in a **very** broken hack.
 4. Add the compiled version of [SSDT-PLUG-ALT](https://github.com/meghan06/croscorebootpatch) to your ACPI folder.
 5. In your `config.plist`, under `Booter -> Quirks` set `ProtectMemoryRegions` to `TRUE`.
 It should look something like this in your `config.plist` when done correctly: